Dark corners of Drenthe: from old prison cruelty to Stone Age tombs

 I try to enjoy this bright spring green while it lasts.

 We could literally feel the age of the Norgerholt as we rode through.
-It’s one of the oldest protected woodlands in the country, dating back to the 9th century.
+It’s one of the oldest protected woodlands in the country, possibly dating back to the 9th century.

 These forest ponds can have completely different backstories: some are 10,000-year-old craters left by a melted glacier, while medieval farmers dug others as watering holes for their cows.